goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-I'll help you understand this fascinating paper on scaling laws for neural language models.
-Let me give you a high-level summary:

 This 2020 paper by Kaplan, McCandlish, et al. from OpenAI demonstrates that language model performance follows remarkably consistent power-law relationships across multiple dimensions of scale.
 The authors show that model loss decreases as a power-law function of three key factors: model size (number of parameters), dataset size, and amount of compute used for training.